Daniel Sullivan, a writer based in Maryland, studied literature at Washington University in St. Louis and American University.

 The Ishmael Approach

-- Paradoxically, perhaps, the flotation device is an empty coffin which one of Ishmael's shipmates had been building during their journey together.
+- Paradoxically, perhaps, the flotation device is an empty coffin that one of Ishmael's shipmates had been building during their journey together.
 In this way, we are left with a final image of survival; Ishmael lives by embracing death.
-He, unlike the other characters, is able to see the flip-sides, the multiplicity of truth, the possible mixtures of single-mindedness and multiple-mindedness.
+He, unlike the other characters, is able to see the flip sides, the multiplicity of truth, and the possible mixtures of single-mindedness and multiple-mindedness.

 - We can apply this "embracing of paradox" to some of the simpler dilemmas of our own modern (or post-modern) lives.